California “Armed Criminal Action” Law – Penal Code 25800 PC

 Elements of the Crime

-According to CALCRIM 2590, in order for someone to be found guilty of armed criminal action in California, the prosecutor must prove each element beyond a reasonable doubt:
+According to CALCRIM 2590, in order for someone to be found guilty of PC 25800 in California, the prosecutor must prove each element beyond a reasonable doubt:

 1. Defendant carried a firearm

 2. Defendant knew that the they were carrying a firearm

 3. Defendant carried the firearm with the intent to commit a felony